matihost/monorepo/algorithms/project-euler/algorithms.md

 The basic idea behind this ancient method is that instead of looking for divisors d of n, we mark multiples of d as composites.
 Since every composite has a prime divisor, the marking of multiples need only be done for primes.
 The classical algorithm is:

-1. Make a list of all numbers from 2 to N.
+* Make a list of all numbers from 2 to N.

-2. Find the next number p not yet crossed out.
+* Find the next number p not yet crossed out.
 This is a prime.
 If it is greater than $\sqrt{N}$ go to 5.

-3. Cross out all multiples of p which are not yet crossed out.
+* Cross out all multiples of p which are not yet crossed out.

-4. Go to 2.
+* Go to 2.

-5. The numbers not crossed out are the primes not exceeding $N$.
+* The numbers not crossed out are the primes not exceeding $N$.

 You only need to start crossing out multiples at $\frac{p}{2}$, because any smaller multiple of p has a prime divisor less than p and has already been crossed out as a multiple of that.
-This is also the reason why we can stop after we’ve reached $\sqrt{N}$.
+This is also the reason why we can stop after we've reached $\sqrt{N}$.

 ### Largest prime factor